Wednesday, February 5, 2025

-...they do not, however, have anything on the, "Higerd Cousins family band."
+And I love this song, But let me be clear, they do not, however, have anything on the, "Higerd Cousins family band."

 In the Eastern Sierra we never know what November weather will bring.
 We had a wedding at our home several years ago in late November where yellow leaves drifted on breezes and landed on tables.
 The bride still in her dress while the band played until sundown.
 We have also had Thanksgivings with blustery winds and snow.

-This year, the weather was warm and sunny so, with the "Boss" at her post in the kitchen, I took Jude and his cousins on an adventure.
+This year, the weather was warm and sunny so, with the "Boss" at her post in the kitchen, I took Jude and his cousins out on an adventure.

-We headed with smiles and dug into sagebrush for hidden treasures.
-The girls squealed with delight as the wagon filled with rusted cans, buckets, old camping utensilsand great sticks.
+I love the ages of children when a walk with a wagon in search of treasures and adventure gets rousing shouts of enthusiasm, so we headed out with expectation and smiles and dug into sagebrush for whatever we might find.
+The girls squealed with delight as the wagon filled with rusted cans, buckets, old camping utensils and of course, great sticks.
 I still smile thinking about Annabelle's enthusiasm.
-(My grandsons are my heart, but I I love being around the girl cousins.)

 My youngest daughter, wearing a huge smile, jumped right in beside us while Gramma Kathy and the Mommies stood with aunt Hannah and clapped and laughed.

-Grace and Reed and Gideon (the three youngest) were napping when our treasure hunt began but two of them woke up in time to bang on a few buckets
+Grace and Reed and Gideon (the three youngest) were napping when our treasure hunt began but two of them woke up in time to bang on a few buckets along side us.

-Willie and the Poor Boys may be, "Down on the corner out in the street," but their nickel down foot tapping doesn't hold a candle to you!
+And so...may the, "Higerd Cousin Family Band" have years of performances together in life, love and laughter.
+And Willie and the Poor Boys may be, "Down on the corner and out in the street," but their nickel down foot tapping doesn't hold a candle to this!

 1 comment: